JeremyBYU/FastGaussianAccumulator/README.md

 ## Installation

+For python there are pre-built binary wheel on PyPI for Windows and Linux.
+You can install with `pip install fastgac`.

+Below are instruction to build the C++ Package (and python package) manaully with CMake.
 Installation is entirely through CMake now.
 You must have CMake 3.14 or higher installed and a C++ compiler with C++ 14 or higher.
-No built binaries are included currently.

 ### Build Project Library